 By default, the urinary system is supposed to keep out these bad bacteria, but sometimes our defense system fails.
 Think of it this way-let’s say someone sneezes on you.
 That doesn’t mean you are neccesarily going to get sick, but if your immune system is weak, you have a greater chance.

 how did i know i had a uti, and what did i do?

 How did I notice I had a UTI?
 I have not had one in forever…I recall getting a bad one when I was in high school several years ago.
 I remember I knew instantly because it hurt so bad to pee.
 I had the same feeling on Saturday morning of last week.
 I knew something was wrong.
 I am the kind of person who is very in tune with their body, so when something is off, it doesn’t take me very long to act on it.
 I think one of the reasons I was able to kick this thing pretty quick is because I noticed right away.
 I decided to get one of those tester kits from CVS to make sure, and it came back positive.
 Off to Urgent Care I went.

-There I was sitting in my car with these pills in front of me, and I had this overwhelming feeling that the last thing I wanted to do was take antibiotics.
-I used to take antibiotics frequently when my immune system was completely messed up and my skin was bad.
+An hour later, there I was- sitting in my car with a bottle of pills in my hand, and I had this overwhelming feeling that the last thing I wanted to do was take them.
+I used to take antibiotics frequently when my immune system was depleted and my skin was breaking out in a rash and/or bumps.
 I would be on at least a course a month because I would constantly get sick and there was always something not in balance.
-I also took them for my skin, which made things way worse for me (read about that here).
+Even taking a low dose form of doxycycline was detrimental for my immune system and made things much worse for me (read more about that here).
 I haven’t taken them in two years and honestly I have never felt healthier in my entire life.
 I decided I wanted to do everything I could to try and fight off the invaders myself-without any drugs.
 I put the pill bottle back in the bag and drove home.

 how does d-mannose help get rid of a uti?